 Adverse reactions: Next steps in learning...

-Here are some resources to help extend your knowledge about adverse reactions and advising about their prevention and management in clinical practice:
+Here are some resources to help extend your knowledge about adverse reactions and their prevention and management in clinical practice:

 NHS Education for Scotland and the Yellow Card Centre of Scotland have jointly produced a range of e-learning modules on adverse drug reactions.
 If you didn't manage to work your way through all of these earlier in the tutorial then you may like to tackle them now.

-the one you want from here, or use the links below:
+CPPE has three learning programmes about different aspects of adverse drug reactions.
+You can choose the one you want from here or use the links below:

 - Reporting adverse drug reactions describes how and when to report reactions.